coskunahmet/tic-tac-toe/README.md

 ```

 ## Design

-I think visual explanation is easy to understand, So, I just put here a design diagram
+In this project, MVC and Observer Pattern has been applied.
+Visual explanation is always easy to understand, So, Here is a design diagram:
 ![design diagram](Design%20Diagram.png)